Syria force carries out major evacuation from last IS holdout

 After being vetted, women, children, and men not suspected of belonging to the extremist group are transported north to the Kurdish-run camp of Al-Hol, while suspected jihadists are sent to SDF-held detention centres.

-The Observatory on Monday said that 1,400 people, mainly IS relatives, were secretly transported from orchards on the outskirts of Baghouz to neighbouring Iraq over the past 24 hours.
+The Observatory on Monday said 1,400 people, mainly IS relatives, were secretly transported from orchards on the outskirts of Baghouz to neighbouring Iraq during the past 24 hours.

-Kurdish foreign affairs official did not confirm the transfer, but denied that the SDF was responsible.
+Kurdish foreign affairs official did not confirm the transfer, but denied the SDF was responsible.

 "In principle, we do not hand over any person passing through our territories to Iraqi authorities or any other party," Omar said.